About Dr. Amanda Pike:

 What do you do when you’re not working?

 First and foremost: enjoy time with my family and friends!
-And when I say “family,” that includes humans, 2 dogs, 3 cats, a snake, a tortoise, a tarantula, backyard chickens and freshwater fish.
-They are my favorite hobby and I find the rewards infinite!
+And when I say “family,” that includes humans, 3 dogs, 3 cats, a snake, a tortoise, backyard chickens and freshwater shrimp and fish.
+Pets are my favorite hobby and I find the rewards infinite!
 I also enjoy time outside, watching comedies, reading (or listening to books on CD), gardening, remodeling, landscaping, traveling, playing piano, doing crosswords or Sudoku.
-Well, I like lots of things, especially if they involve a challenge I can learn from!
+I like lots of things, especially if they involve a challenge I can learn from.